lichen0124/word_cloud/README.md

 collect the first 200 reviews of the movie;

-the font package is attached.
+simhei.ttf is the font package which should be downloaded to the code directory.